MrRuthCS/Pong500/README.md

 Using OpenCV-python to capture video frames.
 They are analyzed by counting the pixels in each of 250 rectangular slices that are above a threshold for blue and a threshold for red.
 Each player holds a card with the red side to the camera and their team's paddle moves UP 0.4% faster (0.4% * 250 = 100%).
 Similarly for blue.

+We are applying for a Guinness World Record!
+After the record determination is complete, I will post the python code.